yosoykyle/web-dev-laravel-vue-project/README.md

 **Tech Bytes** demo website built to showcase the integration of **Laravel**, **Vue.js**, and **Bootstrap**.

-This project was developed as a _COMP 016 - Web Development_ assignment to demonstrate proficiency in full-stack web technologies.
+This project was developed as a _COMP 016 - Web Development_ assignment.

 ## ✨ Key Features